kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 ```
 kadena network set-default --network="none" --confirm
 ```

-## Passing a network as "none" will remove the default network
+Passing a network as "none" will remove the default network.

+---

 ```
 kadena network delete [options]